elektrodmx/ImageToRGB332/README.md

 Processing IDE image converter to use with Adafruit 8-bit colour graphics library.
 Use it to convert images to text file with 8-bit RGB332 colours separated by commas, so You can easily use them in your 8-bit projects.

-Maximum resolution is 300 * 300px.
+Maximum resolution is 300x300px, larger images wont open.

 ## Features:
 #### Now: